emilianoyoung/ai/_posts/2019-12-13-honda-preparing-to-release-self-driving-car-in-japan-heres-how-much-it-costs.md

 related:
   - title: "Artificial Stupidity Could Be The Crux To AI And Achieving True Self-Driving Cars"
-    excerpt: "Overall, driverless cars to-date are akin to a novice teenage driver that is timid ...
-As such, some would suggest that today’s AI is closer to the Artificial Stupidity side of things than it is to the true Artificial Intelligence side of things.
-If there is a duality of intelligence and stupidity in humans, presumably you will need a similar ..."
+    excerpt: "Overall, driverless cars to-date are akin to a novice teenage ... s AI is closer to the Artificial Stupidity side of things than it is to the true Artificial Intelligence side of things.
+If there is a duality of intelligence and stupidity in humans ..."
-    publishedDateTime: 2019-12-08T15:57:00Z
+    publishedDateTime: 2019-12-08T15:55:00Z
     sourceUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/
     ampUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/amp/
     cdnAmpUrl: https://www-forbes-com.cdn.ampproject.org/c/s/www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/amp/